2020 Mnet Asian Music Awards: Poor working environment

 According to a representative from the city of Paju, CJ ENM did receive approval from the city to carry out filming in Studio 5 and Studio 6, the two completed buildings at CJ ENM Contents World.
-However, dust particle levels at the construction site of CJ ENM Contents World have not undergone checkups since the construction first began in 2019.
+However, dust particle levels at the construction site of CJ ENM Contents World have not undergone check-ups since the construction first began in 2019.
 The official continued, "We have not checked for fine dust separately before MAMA.
 There was no request at all for the related sector."